 “I can honestly say that we never realised or considered that it would affect you this much Ms Jones, but I’ve got to ask, why are you telling me all this?
 What prompted this conversation?”

-For an instant her face locked back up and Bob thought she must have just come back to herself, and realised where she was and what she was doing, but it softened again.
+For an instant her face locked back up and Bob thought she must have just come back to herself, and realised where she was and what she was doing, but it softened again after a second.

-“Frank apparently doesn’t know how e-mails worked and cc-ed me into your last little e-mail blast.”
+“Frank apparently doesn’t know how e-mails worked and cc-ed me into the last little e-mail blast.”

-Bob’s cheeks erupted red and he opened his mouth to say words but at that moment didn’t know any.
+Bob’s cheeks erupted red and he opened his mouth to say words but at that moment he didn’t seem to know any.

-“I read everything you guys said, and it struck me that even though you had the most cause to hate me, you were the only one who said semi-decent things about me, and cut people off when they went too far.
-Which they did, a lot, and it really hurt my feelings.”
+“I read everything you guys said, and it struck me that even though you had the most cause to hate me, you were the only one who said semi-decent things, and cut people off when they went too far.
+Which they did, a lot.
+And… And it really hurt my feelings.”

 The room was silent for a moment while he looked at her ashamed and she looked at her desk, feeling the weight of her life, her job, and her potential mistake.

 “I know I’m serious, but this is a place of work and I do take my job and my position seriously.
 I am new here and I have a lot of learning to do, and reading what everyone was saying, I’ve realised that I was so focused on learning the company I’m losing the people.”

 She looked up at him and although she was confessing something that was very personal to her, she held herself with dignity and he respected her immensely for it.